AchrafKassioui/Learning-SpriteKit/README.md

   ```
   won't update the physics body attached to the sprite.
 Only its texture would resize.

 - SpriteKit applies some processing to paths passed on polygon for SKPhysicsBody.
 For example, a rectangular path can be created with smooth corners using some of CGPath methods.
-Once the path is used to create a physics body, SpriteKit will segment the rounded corners into a few straight lines, most likely for performance reasons.
+Once the path is used to create a physics body, SpriteKit will segment the rounded corners into a few straight lines, likely for performance reasons.

 <p align="center">
 <img src="Screenshots/SpriteKit - Body from Path.jpeg" alt="SpriteKit - Body from Path" style="width:25%;" />